Saylee-Raut23/Manual_projects/README.md

 🚀Getting Started

-To view the details of project, simply click on the project name.
-The project page will contain a brief description of the project.
+To view the Test Cases and Test plan simply click on it.

 🤝Contributing